 As a Network, we are concerned about the significant missed opportunities here.
-While Ofcom was keen in its media approach to characterise these codes as "transformational", their consultation documents suggest otherwise1.
-However, a further illegal harms consultation to add new measures to those codes many of which were gaps which had to be flagged to the regulator by civil society in response to its first consultation in February 2024 - was promised first in December 2024, then in April this year and has now been pushed back to later this summer; the measures proposed there will not be in force for at least
+While Ofcom was keen in its media approach last week to trumpet these codes as "transformational", DSIT Ministers have said that this is in fact an "iterative process" and they will be reviewed.
+However, a further illegal harms consultation to add new measures to those codes - many of which were gaps which had to be flagged to the regulator by civil society in response to its first consultation - was promised in April and has now been pushed back to June; the measures proposed there will not be in force for at least another 18 months.
+There is no timescale proposed for further consultations on measures for the child protection codes.